Nayagarh: Daspalla, Vimara Range

-Vimara Range is 35 km from Nayagarh town towards Daspalla.
+Vimara Range is 35 km from Nayagarh Town towards Daspalla.
 It is divided into three by large stones and was made not just by the rulers but also by the villagers.

 Cuisines

-Nayagarh is known for the popular sweet dish Chhena poda, which means 'burnt cheese' in Oriya.
+Nayagarh is known for the popular sweet dish Chhena poda, which means 'burnt cheese' in Odiya.
 Best quality chhena poda can be found in Itamati and Machhipada (villages located in Nayagarh).
 Pithas are enjoyed on traditional holidays, while more savory pithas are common at other times of the year.
 Local people of Nayagarh and in other regions like Daspalla, Madhyakhanda and Gholahandi prepare Manda pitha, Chakuli pitha, Poda pitha, Arisha pitha and Kakra pitha during different Hindu festivals.

-Business, agriculture, and culture
+Business, Agriculture, and Culture

-Itamati only 6 km away from Nayagarh town is a Business Centre of Nayagarh.
+Itamati only 6 km away from Nayagarh Town is a Business Centre of Nayagarh.
 All types of trading of Nayagarh start in Itamati.

+Rajsunakhala - A Growing Business & Urban Centre of the District.

+Rajsunakhala has emerged as one of the second-largest business centres in the district and is also becoming an important urban living hub.
+Located just 26 kilometres from the district headquarters, Rajsunakhala has developed into a vibrant and convenient place for everyday life.

+Almost everything needed for daily life is readily available here—from general markets and essential goods to ornaments, jewellery, dry fish, clothing, household items and many other products.

+Over the years, Rajsunakhala’s business market has grown significantly.
+The town is witnessing the arrival of new shopping malls, modern shops, showrooms and other commercial establishments, adding a new dimension to its urban character.With its growing population, expanding marketplace, improved commercial activities and easy access to daily necessities, Rajsunakhala is steadily developing into a prominent business and urban centre of the district.

-Rajsunakhala also the 2nd biggest business center in the district.
-Only 26 kilometers away from the District headquarter Rajsunakhala such a great developed place of daily needs like all the things are available here.
-Ornaments, Jewelry, Dry Fish, & other things are available in Rajsunakhala.
-Nayagarh also developed a great business market nowadays with some new Shopping Malls and new shops.
-Since Nayagarh is present in between Angul, Cuttack, Aska, Berhampur, Koraput and Khurdha, Nayagarh also had a great business field.
+Since Nayagarh is present in between Angul, Cuttack, Aska, Berhampur, Rajsunakhala and Khurda, Nayagarh also had a great business field.
 After completion of Sidhamala Dam Project in Kantilo over Mahanadi River, the distance from Nayagarh to Angul and Cuttack has been shortened, which ultimately increased business in Nayagarh.
-The National Highway 224 also goes through Nayagarh, which shortened the distance from Bhubaneswar to Bolangir.
-This also influenced trade in Nayagarh.Dashapalla is also 4th biggest business hub in Nayagarh district due to its location nowadays.Tribal people living in Kandhamal district come here to earn their livelihood.
-The town is connected with well maintained National Highways and State Highways and railways with nearest airport Biju Patnaik International Airport in Bhubaneswar and Jharsuguda Airport renamed as Veer Surendra Sai Airport in Jharsuguda.
+The National Highway - 57 also goes through Nayagarh, which shortened the distance from Bhubaneswar to Bolangir.
+This also influenced trade in Nayagarh.
+Daspalla is also 4th biggest business hub in Nayagarh District due to its location nowadays.
+Tribal people living in Kandhmal District come here to earn their livelihood.
+The Town is connected with well maintained National Highways and State Highways and Railways with nearest airport Biju Patnaik International Airport in hubaneswar uda Airport renamed as Veer Surendra Sai Airport in Jharsuguda.